 Reporting on Company risk management occurs on an ongoing basis and reported to the Board of Directors (by the Managing Director or the Chairman or Executive Director in the absence of the Managing Director) and CFO (or most senior financial employee/consultant).
 Business risks are continually assessed (at least annually) by the Board in accordance with the Company's risk management and internal control policy.
-A risk review was not undertaken this year, but a formal risk review is expected to take place in the later half of 2021.
+A risk review was not undertaken this year, but a formal risk review is expected to take place during the 2023-24 financial year.